teamniteo/handbook/people/benefits.md

 You can request an increase in your allowance if you feel the current one doesn't cover all the expenses for you.
 You can spend a few months of future allowance balance.
 The maximum allowance balance you can keep is 18 months.
 That said, it's smart to keep at least a few months allowance, just in case something breaks.

 If they attended a conference in the previous year, each Nitean gets a €1000 additional budget on 1st of January every year.

+Every Nitean, when they transition from Trialist to a Permanent position, starts with a €1000 of allowance budget.

 ##### What about those Niteans that receive their salary in USD?